ACD:

 PBX (Private Branch Exchange):

-the telephone utilities switching network.
-(Also called a PABX.)
+identifiable to the telephone utilities switching network.
+(Also

 Address recognized and used by the United States Postal Service (USPS)